 Obviously the garnish is the most important thing on this s’mores milkshake.
 And it’s pretty imperative that you toast the marshmallows.
 But don’t worry if you’re not at a campfire or it’s cold and rainy (again! please stop it with this weather, Mother Nature).
 I legit toasted my marshmallows over my gas stove.
 I’m not super into camping, so standing in my kitchen over my stove was actually more my speed.
 Plus… rain.

-But seriously, that means you can make this milkshake at any time of year; winter, spring, summer or fall… (sorry, I just finished Lauren Graham’s book and now I desperately want to watch Gilmore Girls).
+But seriously, that means you can make this milkshake at any time of year; winter, spring, summer or fall… (sorry, I just finished Lauren Graham’s book (affiliate link) and now I desperately want to watch Gilmore Girls).